roserizzet/Upsider001-RosePrown-/Explanation.md

     - The **Assumed Middle** is the expected average guess of other participants, often assumed to be around 26.5.
     - The **Mean Deviation** is the participant's strategic decision to position slightly lower than the assumed middle.
     - The formula calculates the participant's guess as half the difference between the assumed middle and the chosen deviation.
-    - strategies can vary, and the success of any strategy is not guaranteed in such scenarios.
-It's a classic example of game theory and strategic thinking.

 ------
 ------